[Updated April 30, 2021]

 DEET has historically been the insect repellant of choice for outdoor enthusiasts because of how effective it is at keeping the pests at bay, but some people have skin reactions to it, and it can also be harsh on your clothes and gear.

 In fact, DEET has been shown to compromise water-repellent treatments, so avoid using it on your expensive Goretex outer layers.
-It’s really only meant to be used on skin.
+It’s really only meant to be used on your skin.

 If you are sensitive to DEET or don’t like the idea of it, picaridin might be a good option for you.
 It is a synthetic compound based on the natural compound piperine, commonly found in black pepper.
 It’s generally considered less irritable than DEET and can be used on skin, clothing, some plastics, and other synthetic materials.
 I recommend checking out Sawyer’s Picaridin Insect Repellent.